-'''

 dcl X entry external ('koala');

-'''

-Environment names should not start with a break character ().
+Environment names should not start with a break character (\).
 Names starting with this character are reserved for the library.

 On platforms where the linker decorates environment names, if an environment name is specified with the external attribute, it will still be decorated if it differs only in case from the variable name.
-In the following declaration:
+Consider the following declaration:

 '''

-dcl abc ext('kLm'), xyz ext('xYz');
+dcl abc ext('kLm'), xyz ext('xYz' );

 '''

 The name for xyz is decorated.
-For more information on the decoration of environment names, refer to the PL/I for Windows Programming Guide., under the section "Understanding linkage considerations" in the "Calling conventions" chapter.
+For more information about the decoration of environment names, see the "Understanding linkage considerations" topic in the "Calling conventions" chapter in the PL/I for Windows Programming Guide.